 Hint: The more search terms, the better.
 Select the longest time range.

-The Campaign Suite will only import those search terms that have at least as many impressions as the threshold.
-If, for example, you select “1″ as the threshold, the Campaign Suite will import those search terms which were impressed at least once.
-This setting can be changed later under “Mapping Settings” (see below).
+Crealytics’ Search Platform will only import search terms that have at least as many impressions as the threshold.
+For example, if you set the threshold to “1”, search terms with one or more impressions will be imported.
+This setting can be changed later in “Mapping Settings” (see below).

 Hint: The more search terms, the better.
 Set the impression threshold to 1.
-If you find out later that this is still too much, open the “Mapping Settings” and increase it (see below).
+If you find out later that this leads to too many keywords, open “Mapping Settings” and increase it (see below).

-During an automatic update, the Campaign Suite downloads the search terms of the selected Google accounts again.
+During automatic updates, Crealytics’ Search Platform downloads the search terms from the selected Google accounts.
 Afterwards, the mapping table will be replaced by an updated version.
 The “Mapping Settings” (see below) displays a success or an error message about the progress of the update process.

-If you do not select the time period “all time”, but e.g. “last 6 months” instead, and the automatic update happens after a month, it might happen, that various contents of the mapping table will be removed.
-This will happen with keywords, which were only triggered by search terms in the first of the 6 months.
-After a month the first automatic update happens.
-Now 5 of the previous months plus the new month will be considered.
-All those contents of keywords will no longer appear in the mapping table, which belong to search terms, that were only impressed during the first of the previous 6 months will disappear from the mapping table,.
+If you do not select the time period “all time”, but e.g. “last 6 months” instead, and the automatic update happens after a month, it could happen that various content in the mapping table will be removed.
+This will happen with keywords that were only triggered by search terms in the first of the 6 months.
+After a month, the first automatic update happens.
+Now, 5 of the previous months plus the new month will be considered.
+All keywords belonging to search terms only appearing during the first of the previous 6 months will disappear from the mapping table,.

-Summary: If you didn’t select the time period “all time” above, it is normal that old contents are removed and new contents added during automatic updates.
+Summary: If you didn’t select the time period “all time” above, it is normal that old content is removed and new content added during automatic updates.

-Hint: We recommend to set the automatic update to “weekly” if you have a lot of traffic or make many changes in the platform.
+Hint: We recommend setting the automatic update to “every day” if you have a lot of traffic or make frequent changes in the platform.
 Otherwise “first day of the month” is sufficient.
 You can also specify the time of day.
 Make sure that you are aligning it with other automatic imports.

 Step 3: Apply to templates

 The third step applies the mapping table to templates.
 If a template is selected here, the mapping table will be added to it as a “referenced” table.
-Referenced tables are those, which can be seen under “Apply Relations” in the template.
-If a referenced table is added to a template, the template will only generate the combinations which are present in the referenced table.
-This is the exact purpose of a mapping table: only the contents referenced in the mapping table should be generated.
+Referenced tables can be seen under “Apply Relations” in the template.
+If a referenced table is added to a template, the template will generate only the combinations present in the referenced table.
+This is the exact purpose of a mapping table: only the content referenced in the mapping table will be generated.

 Summary: Templates selected in the list, will have the mapping table selected under “Apply Relations” > “Create items only if referenced in [MAPPING TABLE]”.

 A popup window will open, which has two tabs, “Tables” and “Search Terms”.
-For more information about the “Tables” tab, please read step 1 of the guide above and for more information about the “Search terms2 tab step 2 of the guide above.
+For more information about the “Tables” tab, please read ‘step 1’ of the guide above.
+For more information about the “Search terms” tab, please read ‘step 2’ of the guide above.

 The mapping settings also allows changes to the frequency of the automatic update.
-However, it is also possible to start an update immediately by pressing the button “Update Mapping”.
+However, it is also possible to start an update immediately by clicking “Update Mapping”.
 You can find this button by clicking the small triangle next to the mapping settings button.